capacitor-community/sqlite/README.md

         electronLinuxLocation: "/home/CapacitorDatabases"
       }
     }

-  - for only the user
+  - for only the user in its Home folder

     Plugins: {
       CapacitorSQLite: {
         electronMacLocation: "Databases",